A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Thinking Capstone will be your time to shine.
 It likely won't be.
 Sorry.

 Thinking you can compete on price alone.
-You can't and no reasonable person should/will believe you.
+You can't, and no reasonable person should or will believe you.

 Thinking you can produce a "low-cost" anything.
 You can't.